researchmm/Stark/README.md

 Hiring research interns for visual transformer projects: houwen.peng@microsoft.com
 ## News
+- STARK has been integrated into the [mmtracking](https://github.com/open-mmlab/mmtracking/tree/master/configs/sot/stark) library!
 - :trophy: **We are the Winner of VOT-21 RGB-D challenge**
 - :trophy: **We won the Runner-ups in VOT-21 Real-Time and Long-term challenges**
 - We release an extremely fast version of STARK called **STARK-Lightning** :zap: .
 It can run at **200~300 FPS** on a RTX TITAN GPU.